dmouscher/nomic/rules-3.md

 ## 314

 This proposal looks to build off of rule 312.
 At a cost of blemflarck, a player can start harvesting resources from their controlled tiles on the map.
 For 4 BF, a player can start a tile's production of perpetual resources.
-Perpetual resources will produce 5 units of their resource a turn.
+Perpetual resources will produce 3 units of their resource a Day.
 A LAND tile will produce the perpetual resource of corn.
 A WATER tile will produce the perpetual resource of fish.
 For 7 BF, a player can start a non-perpetual operation on a tile.
-This operation will produce 1 of the tile's non-perpetual resource each turn for the next 5 turns, after which the tile will lose its status  of producing the resource.
+This operation will produce 1 of the tile's non-perpetual resource each Day for the next 5 days, after which the tile will lose its status  of producing the resource.
 At a cost of more BF it can reenter this status.
 A LAND tile will produce the non-perpetual resource of steel.
 A WATER tile will produce the non-perpetual resource of oil.
 Should a tile be in a state of production when taken over by a different player, it will then contribute those resources produced to the new owner.
 A tile can only be in production of one resource, and can only produce resources at the rates described above.
 Production cannot stack on the same tile.
 If a player would like to change the produced item from a tile, they can do so by paying the cost of the desired tile production.
 No tiles can enter states of production until all active players have placed capitals on the map.
 The resources described above can be traded in the #actions channel by a player stating the resources they are trading to another player, and the resources they seek in exchange, followed by the target player accepting.
-A trade not accepted by the end of turn is counted as declines, and a trade cannot occur unless the players have enough of the resources outlined in the trade such that neither player has a negative amount of the resources afterwards.
+A trade not accepted by the end of turn is counted as declined, and a trade cannot occur unless the players have enough of the resources outlined in the trade such that neither player has a negative amount of the resources afterwards.
 Players can never have a negative amount of the described resources.

 ## 318